- FORMER Daily Mirror editor Morgan has been accused over burglary at home of Major James Hewitt

 And within days of the theft, the Mirror had indeed published parts of the letters, with the full front page headline: DIANA LOVE LETTERS SCANDAL EXPOSED BY MIRROR.

 However, Ms Ferretti did not receive the £150,000 she negotiated for the sale.
-Put simply, she was double crossed.
+She was double crossed.

 Confronted with the difficult legal reality of trying to publish letters it knew to be stolen, and the copyright of which it had no entitlement to reproduce, insiders have told Byline Investigates that the Mirror performed what is known on Fleet Street as a ‘reverse ferret’.